Hollis Sigler

-Hollis Sigler (1948–2001) was an openly lesbian Chicago-based artist.
-She died of breast cancer on March 29, 2001, at the age of 53.
+Hollis Sigler (March 2, 1948 – March 29, 2001) was an American artist.
 She received several Arts Lifetime Achievement awards as both an artist and an educator, including the Distinguished Artist Award for Lifetime Achievement from the College Art Association in 2001.

 Early life and education

 Sigler was born Suzanne Hollis Sigler in Gary, Indiana to Philip Sigler and Marilyn Ryan Sigler.
 Her family moved to Cranbury, New Jersey when she was eleven.
 She completed grade school and high school there, receiving her diploma from Hightstown High School in 1966.

 Sigler was interested in art as a child and began painting in elementary school.
 She went on to study art at Moore College of Art in Philadelphia, where she was awarded the Bachelor of Arts in 1970; she completed graduate studies at the School of the Art Institute of Chicago, where she received the Master of Fine Arts in 1973.
 She had early success with a series of photo realist paintings that depicted underwater swimmers but by 1976, in a gesture meant to repudiate what she considered a male-dominated style, she abandoned realism entirely in favor of a faux-naïve approach.
 Her subject matter, presented in a way that suggested the work of an untutored or naïve artist, focused on a woman's world-view.
 A tendency toward autobiographical content was evident even at the early stages of what would become her signature style.